 A family-owned business, Reid’s Nursery puts the customer first.
 We love all aspects of gardening and enjoy helping people get the most out of their yard and garden.
-Fall is finally here and it’s prime planting time for trees, shrubs, woody vines and other perennials.
-If you’d like some more shade, flowering or fruit trees or some shrubs or roses in your yard, this is the ideal time to put them in the ground.
-Think about what you’d like to have and make plans to install them.
+Now is when you plant trees, shrubs, woody vines and other perennials.
+If you’d like some more shade, flowering or fruit trees or some shrubs or roses in your yard, this is a good time to put them in the ground.
 Things planted now will get a head start on developing a good root system well before the heat of summer comes around again.
-And don’t forget that this is also the best time to sow wildflower seeds.
-We carry packets of Texas bluebonnet seeds and wildflower mixes from Wildseed Farms in Fredericksburg.

 Here are some of our latest fruit varieties: in fig trees, we have Texas Everbearing fig trees, as well as Celeste; peach tree varieties are Red Skin peach, June Gold and La Feliciana; we carry the Methley plum, which is an excellent pollinator; in pears we have Orient, Ayers and Kieffer varieties; there are several apple trees such as Dorsett, Ein Shemer and Mollie’s Delicious.
 In addition, we have loquat and pomegranate trees; both produce delicious, healthy fruit.
 For those who love the beauty and taste of their own grapes, we offer Black Spanish and Champanel grape vines, which can be used to make wine, jellies and juice.
 And for berry fans, there are Brazos blackberry plants and Arapaho, a thornless variety.
 Nothing tastes better in the summer than your own freshly picked fruit!
 All of these varieties are on the recommended varieties list from the agriculture extension offices in Caldwell County and Hays County.